 - The average credit quality of the fixed income portfolio must be investment grade or higher.
-Individual fixed income securities may be rated below investment grade. - The average duration of the fixed income portfolio may range from 2-8 years. - Money Market Funds selected shall contain securities whose credit rating at the absolute minimum would be rated investment grade by Standard and Poor's, and/or Moody's.
+Individual fixed income securities may be rated below investment grade. - The average duration of the fixed income portfolio should be +/- 2 years of the Bloomberg Aggregate index. - Money Market Funds selected shall contain securities whose credit rating at the absolute minimum would be rated investment grade by Standard and Poor's, and/or Moody's.